LedgerHQ/lib-ledger-core/README.md

 To use with libcore, simply set value of the key `api::PoolConfiguration::DATABASE_NAME` to the database's URL connection and set it in the pool's configuration.

 It is also possible to configure the size of the connection pool and read-only connection pool when instantiating the PostgreSQL `DatabaseBackend` : `api::DatabaseBackend::getPostgreSQLBackend(int32_t connectionPoolSize, int32_t readonlyConnectionPoolSize)`.

 #### Local testing

-If you don't build the library with PostgreSQL, sqlite3 shall be used as Database.
-If you build the library with PostgreSQL, make sure to have a running PostgreSQL server or PostgreSQL docker container As an example, if you are running it on `localhost:5432` and `test_db` as database name, database's name forwarded to the pool (through configuration key `api::PoolConfiguration::DATABASE_NAME`)
-should look like : `postgres://localhost:5432/test_db` .
+Make sure to have a running PostgreSQL server or PostgreSQL docker container.
+As an example, if you are running it on `localhost:5432` and `test_db` as database name, database's name forwarded to the pool (through configuration key `api::PoolConfiguration::DATABASE_NAME`) should look like : `postgres://localhost:5432/test_db` .
 In order to run local tests
 ```
 cd lib-ledger-core-build